gilmoregrills/cloud-computing/cwk-1/README.md

 #Cloud Computing - Coursework 1

+Student Name: Robin Farrow-Yonge
+Student Number: 160719011

 #apiTimer

-First, enter the "npm install" command to install any dependencies.
+First, enter the "npm install" command to install the one dependency.

 Then just enter "node apiTimer.js" to execute.